 Native to Australia, the eucalyptus is a giant green evergreen tree, usually 30-100m tall with a smooth grey blue trunk.
 It grows in damp, marshy areas on moist land and clay.
 The leaves are leathery in texture, hang obliquely or vertically, and are studded with glands containing a fragrant volatile oil.
 The flowers in bud are covered with a cup-like membrane (hence the name of the genus, from the Greek eucalyptos, well-covered), which is thrown off as a lid when the flower expands.
 The fruit is surrounded by a woody, cup-shaped receptacle and contains numerous minute seeds.

-The oil was used in traditional Aboriginal remedies for a various health and wellbeing needs.
+The oil was traditionally used by Aboriginals for various health and wellbeing needs.